Optimal Scheduling for Interference Mitigation by Range Information: Algorithms

 \section{Algorithms}

 Using the grid search method to solve \eqref{eq:opt} is costly, as the algorithm complexity, $O(q^N)$, increases exponentially with the number of nodes in the network.
 Here, $q$ indicates the size of the quantized grid of interval $\left[0,\TD\right]$ used in the grid search.
-In this section, we propose three distinct methods to solve the above problem.
+In this section, we propose three distinct methods to solve the above problem, each having benefits over the other depending on the network geometry, complexity, etc.

-\subsection{Convex Algorithm (CA)}

-The optimization problem defined in \eqref{eq:opt} is not a convex problem since the equality constraints are not affine.
-The problem can however be made convex by introducing additional constraints.

 Consider the arrival of messages at node $k$ from nodes $i$ and $j$ as shown in Fig. \ref{fig:cvx}.
 We can treat the arrived message packets as boxes of width $\tau$, and thus the message packets will not interfere if the corresponding boxes do not overlap.
+Therefore, we can construct an optimization problem as

+This formulation is similar to the optimization problem discussed in \cite{Park-AllToAll}.
+In \cite{Park-AllToAll}, a sub-optimal solution for \eqref{eq:jopt} using a heuristic algorithm is proposed, in which the first constraint is enforced, such that instead of all $j\ne i$, only $j=1, 2, \ldots, i-1$ are considered to solve for $\Delta_i$, one by one.
+Starting with $\Delta_1=0$, and for each $i$ from $2$ to $N$, smallest $\Delta_i\ge 0$ needed to avoid collision of packets from Node-$j$ (whose delays are already known from previous iteration as $j=1, \ldots, i-1$) is computed.
+In contrast to \cite{Park-AllToAll}, our proposed algorithms solves the above optimization problem using convex method, TSP and iterative path-adjusting methods.

+\subsection{Convex algorithm (CA)}

+The optimization problem defined in \eqref{eq:jopt} is not a convex problem since the equality constraints are not affine.
+The problem can however be made convex by introducing additional constraints.
 If we have predetermined the order in which the message packets should arrive at a particular node, we can make sure that the corresponding boxes do not overlap using a simple linear inequality.
 For example, in Fig.~\ref{fig:cvx}, the inequality would be $\Delta_i+\delta_{ki}+\tau\le\Delta_j+\delta_{kj}$.
 Thus, we have isolated the non-convexity of the optimization problem into selecting the order in which the message packets should arrive at the different nodes.
 Suppose, we consider a sequential schedule, in which node $i+1$, will transmit after node $i$, then we can construct the optimization problem as

 In \eqref{eq:convex:constraint}, $i$ goes from 1 to $N-1$, as there is no node with index $N+1$, and $k \neq i,i+1$.

 This is a convex optimization problem, as the objective function is convex, and all the inequality constraints are convex.
 The problem can be solved as a general linear program \cite{Bertsimas-linearopt, Boyd-Book}, but algorithms with lower complexity can be constructed by exploiting the structure of the problem.
 We found that the most efficient way to solve \eqref{eq:convex} is to minimize the delays $\Delta_i$ sequentially in order of increasing $i$.
 We note that $\Delta_{i+1}$ is minimized when it is zero or when \eqref{eq:convex:constraint} is tight for at least one $k$.
 For the first node, the smallest possible delay is $\Delta_1 = 0$ and for subsequent nodes the smallest possible delays are given by